simonsobs/so3g/docs/smurf_archive.rst

 To load detector data that includes the range ``[start, stop]``, use::

-    from so3g.smurf.SmurfArchive import SmurfArchive
+    from so3g.smurf import SmurfArchive
     arc = SmurfArchive('/data/timestreams')
     times, data = arc.load_data(start, end)

 The following will load the a dicitonary of the ``status`` variables at a specified time::

-    from so3g.smurf.SmurfArchive import SmurfArchive
+    from so3g.smurf import SmurfArchive
+    arc = SmurfArchive('/data/timestreams')
     arc = SmurfArchive('/data/timestreams')
     status = arc.load_status(time)